WeegeeNumbuh1/FlightGazer/README.md

 nano config.yaml
 # press Ctrl+O to save, Ctrl+X to exit
 ```

-> [!NOTE]
-> If the configuration file is missing or has invalid values, the main script has built-in fallbacks.
-It will alert you as necessary.<br>
-> (Just don't try to purposely break the script!)

 #### Adjusting Colors
 Edit [`colors.py`](./setup/colors.py) in the `setup` folder of FlightGazer.